uds-se/FormatFuzzer/README.md

 TODO: Having a `Makefile` (with automake?) or similar may ease things, as one could simply write `make PNG-generator` or `make PNG-parser`, fetching the `.bt` file from `.` or `templates/`

+TODO: Consider having a single binary that can be switched from `--generate` (default) to `--parse`.
+This would also allow you to have a single runtime library (`-lformatfuzzer`).

 ### Running the generated producers and parsers